CrackerCat/FastbootFlasher/README-EN.md

 ## Function
 Currently supported functions:

-Huawei: parse and extract partition images in .APP files, merge dual super partitions, select partitions to flash, flash success and failure statistics, read information in fasboot mode, jump to upgrade mode in fastboot mode
+Huawei: parse and extract partition images in .APP/update.bin files, merge dual super partitions, select partitions to flash, flash success and failure statistics, read information in fasboot mode, jump to upgrade mode in fastboot mode

 Android: parse and extract partition images in payload.bin firmware, select partitions to flash, flash success and failure statistics, read BL lock status, execute unlock BL command
 Select multiple .img image files to flash, the partition to be flashed is determined by the file name